2011 Wednesday Weeklies - Fall Session - New Berlin, WI

 After all was said and done . . . we drew for the three people winning prizes with their mulligan purchases (why does it seem the basket is going to people who barely show up???)

 These prizes are completely provided to you by the purchase of your mulligans . . . so thank yourself for buying mulligans!

 The winner of $10 off any Lifetime Disc Sports tournament or league entry is. . . . . . . . . .
 Dave Olson (We missed you the last few weeks Dave!)
 The winner of a Lifetime Drifit or Tshirt is . . . . . .
 Matt Walczak . . ..and the winner of the basket (either an Innova Treveler or an Innova Mini Disc Basket (I am jealous) is dun dun dun dun dun dun dun dun dun dun dun dun Ben Lynch.
 Congratulations to all the winners of the raffle and the divisions, but all of you need to keep in mind . . .
 YOU ARE ALL WINNERS!

 Mike Harrington October 13, 2011 at 1:28am

 Tonight we played almost half our round after the sun went down so it is probably a good thing we only have 1 more week left . . . maybe we could do a Late Fall Glow league out there?????
 Just planting the seed!
 This week we saw a pretty poor showing by the pro division . . .
-I know on my card we saw Terry Miller take a mulligan on a 15' missed putt that actually hit a tree, and then he doinked the mulligan off the right side chains ended up taking a 3 after being virtually parked on one of t ... more
+I know on my card we saw Terry Miller take a mulligan on a 15' missed putt that actually hit a tree, and then he doinked the mulligan off the right side chains ended up taking a 3 after being virtually parked on one ... more

 Tonight we played almost half our round after the sun went down so it is probably a good thing we only have 1 more week left . . . maybe we could do a Late Fall Glow league out there?????
 Just planting the seed!